CagriCatik/PCB-Design-with-KiCad/webpage/docs/02_kicad/02_project-manager.md

 - **User Manual**: A comprehensive guide on using KiCad’s features.
 - **Getting Started Guide**: An introductory document to help you navigate through your first KiCad project.
 - **Hotkeys List**: A list of shortcuts for speeding up your workflow.

-## Conclusion

-The **KiCad Project Manager** is your primary interface for organizing and managing your PCB design workflow.
-By understanding its structure and tools, you can streamline your design process, improve efficiency, and enhance the quality of your PCB projects.
-In the upcoming sections, we will dive deeper into individual applications like the **Schematic Editor** and **PCB Editor**, explaining their advanced functionalities in detail.